Skip to content

 Customizations in this project

-• entrypoint.sh runs node /app/config-generator/dist/index.js /app/config before starting Homepage.
+• On each startup, entrypoint.sh runs node /app/config-generator/dist/index.js /app/config before starting Homepage.

 • Suite Manager is the public login and setup surface for the stack; after sign-in it proxies Homepage instead of Homepage implementing its own login UI.